Mole-Dagbon tribe: History, food, dance, languages, weapons, facts

 - Why did the Mole-Dagbani migrate to Ghana?
 They migrated to Ghana in search of new hunting grounds.

-- Which are some of the Mole-Dagbani regions?
+- The Mole-Dagbani are found in which region of Africa?
 Mole-Dagbani regions include the Northern Region of Ghana in the sparse savanna region below the Sahelian belt.
+They are found in Benin, Burkina Faso, Ghana, Ivory Coast, Mali, and Togo.

 - What is the Mole-Dagbani ethnic group language?
 Mole Dagbon speaks the Gur language of Ghana.
 The language is also known as Dagbani, Dagbanle, or Dagbanli.

-The mole-Dagbon tribe is one of the earliest inhabitants of Ghana.
-Fascinating culture and historical background characterize it.
-They pass their culture orally from generation to generation.
+The Mole-Dagbon tribe is one of the earliest inhabitants of Ghana.
+Its fascinating culture and historical background characterize it.
+The tribe passes its culture orally from generation to generation.
+The group can trace its origins to King Shabaka, one of the Black Pharaohs of ancient royal Egypt.

-Yen.com.gh shared an interesting piece about the Ga-Adangbe tribe, language, traditional wear, dances, food, and religion.
+Yen.com.gh shared an interesting piece about the Ga-Adangbe tribe, its language, traditional wear, dances, food, and religion.
 Ghana is among the West African countries with rich traditions and cultures.
-There are several ethnic groups in Ghana with unique traditions.
-Ga-Adangbe tribe is one of the ethnic groups with vibrant culture.
+Several ethnic groups in Ghana have unique traditions, and the Ga-Adangbe tribe is one of the ethnic groups with a vibrant culture.

 The Ga-Adangbe or Ga Adangme people are usually grouped as part of the Ga-Dangme ethnolinguistic groups of Ghana, Benin, and Togo.
-They mainly live in the Greater Accra region.
-Dangme is the language that is most used in the Greater Accra Plains.
+They mainly live in the Greater Accra region, and Dangme is the language most used in the Greater Accra Plains.

 Source: YEN.com.gh